Article · Technology & Work

 Agentic AI is changing how companies think about jobs, leadership, workflows, and organisational design.
-The key idea is not that most roles will disappear, but that most roles will be reshaped as people begin working with AI agents across the business.
+The key idea is not that most roles will disappear — but that most roles will be reshaped.

 Core idea: Agentic AI is not just another tool.
 It is a shift in how organisations operate, how teams work, and how humans create value above and around intelligent systems.